 When you practice this way of treating yourself with grace, your energy shifts.

 It’s one of the key methods of practicing self-Love that truly transforms you.
-It all begins with keen awareness.

 The little emojis that we can put on texts received as a way to say “I Love this” or “That’s right!” or “That’s funny” can make codependent folks like me long for that kind of response to every message.

 Do you find yourself wondering why someone will heart a series of your text messages and then not do anything, not even reply?